Five museums where you can learn about the Second World War

 Today, the complex has been transformed into a museum exploring the life of Churchill and the influences that shaped him.
 A highlight is the map room, which has been left exactly as it was when the lights were switched off at the end of the war in 1945.

 The Victorian mansion at Bletchley Park was the epicentre of Britain's codebreaking efforts during the war.
 Bletchley served as the headquarters of the Government Code and Cypher School, the precursor to GCHQ, and was home to pioneering cryptographers including Joan Clarke and Alan Turing, whose Bombe machine eventually broke the Enigma code and changed the course of World War II.
 Discover the story which formed the basis of the 2014 film The Imitation Game through the museum's immersive displays, films, artefacts and reconstructions, in the very location where it all took place in the 1940s.

 Based in Portsmouth, home of Britain's navy, the National Museum of the Royal Navy is one of the country's greatest maritime museums, telling the stories of the men and women of the Royal Navy through award-winning permanent galleries and exhibits.
 Highlights from the Second World War include HMS Alliance, the only surviving British submarine from the era on display at the Royal Navy Submarine Museum.

 With a world-class collection of aircraft and artefacts, the Royal Air Force Museum explores the world's oldest independent air force from its inception in 1918 to the present day.
-Visitors to the museum can listen to Winston Churchill giving his historic Battle of Britain speech to the nation from his office at 10 Downing Street, while Second World War aircraft on display range from the ubiquitous Lancaster and Spitfire to a prototype for the RAF's first jet fighter, the Gloster Meteor.
+Visitors to the museum can listen to Winston Churchill giving his historic Battle of Britain speech to the nation from his office at 10 Downing Street, while Second World War aircraft on display range from the ubiquitous Lancaster to a prototype for the RAF's first jet fighter, the Gloster Meteor.
 You can even take a seat in the cockpit of a Spitfire.